Trump warns that arrest of Palestinian activist at Columbia will be 'first of many'

 Mahmoud Khalil, a lawful U.S. resident who was a graduate student at Columbia until December, was detained Saturday by federal immigration agents in New York and flown to an immigration jail in Louisiana.

-"We know there are more students at Columbia and other Universities across the Country who have engaged in pro-terrorist, anti-Semitic, anti-American activity, and the Trump Administration will not tolerate it," Trump wrote in a social media post.
+"We know there are more students at Columbia and other Universities across the Country who have engaged in pro-terrorist, anti-Semitic, anti-American activity," Trump wrote in a social media post.
 "We will find, apprehend, and deport these terrorist sympathizers from our country — never to return again."

-"The Department of Homeland Security's lawless decision to arrest him solely because of his peaceful anti-genocide activism represents a blatant attack on the First Amendment's guarantee of free speech, immigration laws, and the very humanity of Palestinians," said the Council on American-Islamic Relations, a national Muslim civil rights advocacy group.
+Typically, expelling a person who has permanent residency in the U.S. requires a high bar, such as that person being convicted of certain types of crimes, but Khalil has not been charged with any crimes over his activities during campus unrest last year at the university.

+He's the first person known to be detained for deportation under Trump's promised crackdown on student protests.

 Federal immigration authorities also visited a second international student at Columbia on Friday evening and attempted to take her into custody but were not allowed to enter the apartment, according to a union representing the student.
-The woman has not been identified, and it's not clear what grounds ICE had for the visit.
+The woman has not been identified, and it's not clear what grounds the Immigration and Customs Enforcement agency had for the visit.

-The Student Workers of Columbia, a graduate student union representing the woman, said the three agents did not have an arrest warrant and were "rightfully turned away at the door."

-Khalil is the first person known to be detained for deportation under Trump's promised crackdown on student protests.

 Trump has argued that protesters forfeited their rights to remain in the country by supporting the Palestinian group Hamas that controls Gaza.
 The U.S. has designated Hamas as a terrorist organization.